jefdaj/cryptoisland/src/posts/2021/09/24/you-could-have-invented-shamirs-secret-sharing/index.md

 Why the trade-off?
 Because to protect against losing any given part of the password you have to make more than one copy of it.
 For example, you could break the password into 3 partially redundant pieces so that any 2 of them can be used to reconstruct it.
-But then each piece would have to contain at lease 2/3 of the password:
+But then each piece would have to contain more of the password:

 #. `███sy=06`
 #. `!f8███06`